 The Incident Command System (ICS) provides a clear management framework for all types of small and large-scale incidents such and multiple

-casualty, multi jurisdictional and multi-agency disasters, and wide area search and rescue operations.
-Organization of the ICS is built around the major management.
+casualties, multi-jurisdictional and multi-agency disasters, and wide-area search and rescue operations.
+The organization of the ICS is built around major management.

 These five elements are the foundation upon which the ICS organization develops.
 They apply whether handling a routine emergency, organizing a major event, or managing a major response to a disaster.
 The most commonly used elements are the Incident Commander and Operation Section.